So Morocco has just crossed your radar as a travel destination that you really, really need to visit.

 How long can you be in Morocco?

-I’m a firm believer in spending as much time as possible in the country that you are travelling to, for a number of reasons.
+I’m a firm believer in spending as much time as possible in the country that you are traveling to, for a number of reasons.
 The first reason is that the best way to learn about the country is to spend some in depth time there, rather than only seeing it for a day or two.
 The second reason is that if you are going to be spending the time and money to go to a location you’ve never been to, take advantage of it!
-You don’t want to go all the way to Morocco and miss out on major cities.
+You don’t want to go all the way to Morocco and miss out on major cities or a trip to the Sahara Desert.
 The third reason I tend to lean towards more time rather than less time is that you are able to enjoy it at a leisurely pace rather than hurrying through.

 Expert tip: Book the extra day.
 It doesn’t have to be a 5 star extra day!
 If you are concerned about your budget, get cheaper accommodations for your extra night.
 Do the trip right and take the time to enjoy yourself.